By Groshan Fabiola

 the baby to the pregnant mother.

-show the complications too.
-A magnetic resonance cholangiogram
+the complications too.
+A magnetic resonance cholangiogram can be

-can be used when suspecting that the bile ducts have been blocked
+used when suspecting that the bile ducts have been blocked by the

-by the gallstone.
-For showing a malfunction in the contraction
+gallstone.
+For showing a malfunction in the contraction of the gallbladder

-to those of appendicitis, pancreatitis, hepatitis, heart attack
+of appendicitis, pancreatitis, hepatitis, heart attack and ulcers

-and ulcers and will perform tests to eliminate these diseases
+and will perform tests to eliminate these diseases before diagnosing